 We recognise that our children reflect our socially diverse community and consider it crucial for them to develop a strong vocabulary that enables them to articulate their opinions, academic understanding and emotions.
 Key vocabulary is mapped across the curriculum; opportunities to revisit and embed learnt vocabulary are planned for.
 Key knowledge and vocabulary for units of work are shared with families in order to further consolidate learning.

 We regard reading as an essential building block for learning across all subject areas.
 Taught reading skills are embedded and applied across our curriculum.
 Provision of resources, along with supportive teaching, immerse children in a wealth of literature.
 This promotes independent learning and curiosity to expand on what they learn in the classroom.
 Opportunities to develop speaking and listening skills are planned for across subject areas.
-Questioning, tasks and resources are skillfully planned to scaffold and challenge, ensuring every child, whatever their starting point, can deepen their understanding.
+Questioning, tasks and resources are skilfully planned to scaffold and challenge, ensuring every child, whatever their starting point, can deepen their understanding.

-Our aim is for each child to confidently enter the next stage of their education with the necessary skills, knowledge and mindset to reach their academic potential and to thrive, knowing and understanding their place in the world and their importance and value to society as global citizens.
+Our aim is for each child to confidently enter the next stage of their education with the necessary skills, knowledge and mind-set to reach their academic potential and to thrive, knowing and understanding their place in the world and their importance and value to society as global citizens.